 Sonata

 The cello version—which, like all of Clarke’s alternate instrumentations, is a carefully-considered freestanding work, not just a transcription—has also been well served on disc, bearing out one of Clarke’s most perceptive contemporaneous critics, who assigned the Sonata “a foremost place among the best written for ‘cello and piano.”
-Pamela Frame’s elegant premiere recording with Barry Snyder (Koch International Classics 7281; 1994), long out of print, has been reissued by ArkivMusic.
+Pamela Frame’s elegant premiere recording with Barry Snyder (Koch International Classics 7281; 1994), long out of print, can sometimes be found on the resale market.
 More recent recordings cover a wide range of expression, from the directed composure of Alexander Baillie and John Thwaites (Somm CD 251-2; 2013), through Raphael Wallfisch and John York’s ardent lyricism (Lyrita SRCD.354; 2016), to Natalie Clein and Christian Ihle Hadland’s rolling thunder (Hyperion CDA68253; 2019), featuring a rocket-scherzo to rival Coletti/Howard’s.
+But far and away the most compelling, the best-played, and the best-recorded is the performance by Wojciech Fudala and Michał Rot on Dux 1919 (2023), where it is preceded by Fudala’s mesmerizing transcription of Clarke’s song The Cloths of Heaven.
+This is music-making at an extraordinarily high level, and you will probably find yourself coming back to it again and again.

 There Is No Rose